astolap/WaSP/README.md

 ## Demo

-An [encoding of the I01_Bikes at rate 0.75 bpp](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.9343_0.74902.LF) is provided as an example for the decoder.
+An [encoding of the I01_Bikes at rate 0.75 bpp](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.8452_0.74854.LF) is provided as an example for the decoder.
 You can run the decoder with,

->./wasp-decoder-bin /path/to/I01_Bikes-169_41.9343_0.74902.LF /path/to/output /path/to/Kakadu/
+>./wasp-decoder-bin /path/to/I01_Bikes-169_41.8452_0.74854.LF /path/to/output /path/to/Kakadu/

-For encoding a [sample configuration file](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.9343_0.74902.conf) is provided for the same I01_Bikes encoding.
+For encoding a [sample configuration file](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.8452_0.74854.conf) is provided for the same I01_Bikes encoding.
 Download [inverse depth for Lytro dataset](http://www.cs.tut.fi/~astolap/WaSP/Lytro_inverse_depth.zip) before attempting to run the encoder.
 Place the inverse depth .pgm files in the directory containing the original .ppm files.
 You can run the encoder with,

->./wasp-encoder-bin /path/to/original_images/ /path/to/output/directory /path/to/Kakadu/ /path/to/I01_Bikes-169_41.9343_0.74902.conf
+>./wasp-encoder-bin /path/to/original_images/ /path/to/output/directory /path/to/Kakadu/ /path/to/I01_Bikes-169_41.8452_0.74854.conf

+WaSP is experimental software and provides very limited functionality.
+Support is provided for 10-bit .ppm files only.

 ## Running the encoder